 Taking turmeric or curcumin pills may be the best way as it is less messy and rather convenient.
 Turmeric will stain everything and it may take several washes to get the stains out and you may prefer using turmeric or curcumin capsules to avoid the stains from turmeric spice usage.

 Capsules have been found to be just as effective if not more so as the raw spice and this is one of the best ways of meeting your turmeric daily needs to enable turmeric to have a positive effect in your body.
 The commonly recommended dosage for turmeric for tinnitus treatment is about 1,200 milligrams a day made up of 400 milligrams of curcumin taken three times a day or you can follow the manufacturer’s guidelines on the label of the capsules you choose.
+Try these turmeric capsules which contain black pepper for better absorption.

 A turmeric tincture is also another way of using turmeric for tinnitus treatment and you would need about 1 teaspoon taken three times a day of the tincture.
 A tincture is an alcohol extract.
 The alcohol is used to extract the full benefits of the herb or spice and is also used as a preservative.
 If you want to avoid alcohol, you can remove it from the tincture using various methods you can find by searching online.